Cost of Bathroom Extension

 Plumbing Work

-When installing the bathroom to the extension, there will be a lot of plumbing work involved.
+When installing the bathroom in the extension, there will be a lot of plumbing work involved.
 Some plumbing jobs may be more difficult or intricate than others.

 With this in mind, your new bathroom's plumbing can affect the overall cost of the job.